SuperCowPowers/zat/README.rst

             pprint(row)

-**Output:** You get back a nice Python Dictionary with timestamps and types properly converted.
+**Output:** Each row is a nice Python Dictionary with timestamps and types properly converted.

 ::